getify/Functional-Light-JS/manuscript/ch5.md

 }
 ```

+W> ## Warning
+W>
-**Warning:** `safer_fetchUserData(..)` is *more* pure, but is not strictly pure in that it still relies on the I/O of making an Ajax call.
+W> `safer_fetchUserData(..)` is *more* pure, but is not strictly pure in that it still relies on the I/O of making an Ajax call.
 There's no getting around the fact that an Ajax call is an impure side effect, so we'll just leave that detail unaddressed.

 Both `userId` and `users` are input for the original `fetchUserData`, and `users` is also output.
 The `safer_fetchUserData(..)` takes both of these inputs, and returns `users`.
 To make sure we're not creating a side effect on the outside when `users` is mutated, we make a local copy of `users`.